h2oai/h2o4gpu/src/interface_r/README.md

 ## h2o4gpu - R Interface to H2O4GPU

 This directory contains the R package for H2O4GPU - a collection of GPU solvers by H2Oai.
-It builds upon the easy-to-use Scikit-learn API and its well-tested CPU-based algorithms.
-It can be used as a drop-in replacement for scikit-learn (i.e. import h2o4gpu as sklearn) with support for GPUs on selected (and ever-growing) algorithms.
-H2O4GPU inherits all the existing scikit-learn algorithms and falls-back to CPU aglorithms when the GPU algorithm does not support an important existing Scikit-learn class option.

 ### Installation